C2DH/ranketwo-submissions/lessons/drafts/data-ethics.md

 Zaagsma, Gerben.
 “Digital History and the Politics of Digitization”. *Digital Scholarship in the Humanities* 38 (2), June 2023, 830–851, https://doi.org/10.1093/llc/fqac050

 <!--
-We could define levels as folows: core, going further, advanced.
+We could define levels as follows: core, going further, advanced.
 This menas that the first two are necessary, the third is a plus and the fourth is if need for a more in depth exercice, for example in groups.
 1.a Who owns the past? — Core — 30 min
 1.b Consent and user-generated sources in a born-digital archive — Core — 30 min 1.c When everyone contributes, who owns the archive? — Going further — 20 min